General knowledge questions and answers by category for your virtual pub quiz - TheNewsTrace

 Questions

-- What is the highest-grossing film in the Alien franchise featuring the word ‘Alien’?
+- What’s the highest-grossing movie within the Alien franchise that includes the phrase ‘Alien’?

-- When the Doctor first meets a young Amy Pond after he crashes the TARDIS in her back garden, what food does he ask her for?
+- When the Physician first meets a younger Amy Pond after he crashes the TARDIS in her again backyard, what meals does he ask her for?

-- What does the licence plate on the DeLorean say in Back To The Future?
+- What does the licence plate on the DeLorean say in Again To The Future?

 Answers